 Having a teen with irritable bowel syndrome (IBS) and functional abdominal pain (FAP) is no picnic.
 This devastating ailment can be difficult to diagnose, but even after diagnosis, treatment plans and interventions can be frustrating.
 While diet and lifestyle changes are always ideal and can be helpful to some, many teenagers have had to resort to drug therapies.
 Unfortunately, some of the most commonly used drugs in this age group have not been shown to be better than placebo in clinical trials.

 In this article, we’ll dig into the difficulties surrounding adolescents (11-18yr old’s) suffering from FAP from IBS, information about IBS, and treatment options including an innovative new solution that is not drug-based.

-- Feeling Helpless When Your Teenager is In Pain
+- Feeling Helpless When Your Child is In Pain

 - IBS Information for Parents and Healthcare Professionals